 In project management, the procurement management plan defines how goods and services will be purchased, rented, or contracted for the project needs and how the vendors will be managed.

-Format of Procurement Management Plan Template
+Key Elements of Procurement Management Plan Template Excel

 There are several components of procurement management planning.
 Some of the major ones are;